-This shows the cut away of the forward navigation bridge and the aft "cigarette" deck on the fairwater.
+This shows the cut away of the forward pilothouse and the aft "cigarette" deck on the fairwater.
 The SJ radar mast is mounted forward of the shears and the SD mast aft of the shears.
 The bridge fairwater is cut away under the aft lookout platform and ready-use ammo tubs have been added on the aft edge of the fairwater near the deck.
-The 20 mm mounts are still the older solid base type; the lighter weight open mounts will come later.
+The 20 mm mounts are still the older Mk 5 solid base type; the lighter weight tripod mounts will come later.
 On the main deck aft of the gun mount you can see raised platforms over the engine mufflers.
-On older fleet boats that were re-engined, this was sometimes necessary to accommodate the larger mufflers of the new engine types.
-However, re-engining of the Tambor/Gars does not seem to have taken place as the Navy was quite satisfied with the GM/Winton 16-248 and Fairbanks-Morse 38D8 1/8 diesels that were installed in these boats.
-I have yet to determine the true purpose of these raised platforms in this class.
+On older fleet boats that were reengined, this was sometimes necessary to accommodate the larger mufflers of the new engine types.
+However, with the Tambor/Gars the Navy was quite satisfied with the GM/Winton 16-248 and Fairbanks-Morse 38D8 1/8 diesels that were installed in these boats.
+In this case the raised platforms covered larger water-cooled mufflers that were installed to suppress spark flashes at night.
 The original 3"/50 caliber deck gun has been replaced with a large 5"/51 caliber Mk.
-9 gun at the insistence of Admiral Charles Lockwood.
+9 gun at the insistence of Vice Admiral Charles Lockwood, COMSUBPAC.
 Not apparent in this photo is the flared out sponson on the port and starboard sides of the superstructure needed for the gun crew to maneuver this large gun through its full firing arc.
-Intended to provide more hitting power than the dinky 3"/50, this gun proved to be unwieldy in practice and its use was not repeated on the Gatos.
+Intended to provide more hitting power than the diminutive 3"/50 caliber, this large gun proved to be unwieldy in the war zone on the low deck and its use was not repeated on the Gatos.